Bell Centre

-With a capacity of 21,105 in its hockey configuration, Bell Centre is the largest ice hockey arena in the world.
+With a seating capacity of 20,962 in its hockey configuration, Bell Centre is the second largest ice hockey arena in the world after the SKA Arena in St. Petersburg, Russia.
 Alongside hockey, Bell Centre has hosted major concerts, and occasional mixed martial arts and professional wrestling events.
 Since it opened in 1996, it has consistently been listed as one of the world's busiest arenas, usually receiving the highest attendance of any arena in Canada.
 In 2012, it was the fifth-busiest arena in the world based on ticket sales for non-sporting events.

 History

 Construction began on the site on June 22, 1993, almost two weeks after the Canadiens defeated the Los Angeles Kings at the Forum for their 24th and most recent Stanley Cup.
-The name of the arena initially reflected Molson, Inc., a brewing company which was owner of the Canadiens at the time.
+When the arena officially opened in 1996, its name initially reflected Molson, Inc., a brewing company which was owner of the Canadiens at the time.
 Molson elected not to keep the naming rights when they sold the team and the name was officially changed on September 1, 2002, after Bell Canada acquired the naming rights.

 On October 14, 2015, it was announced that Bell Centre would undergo renovations, including the replacement of all the seats, renovated hallways and concessions, new restaurants, public Wi-Fi, and the planned conversion of Avenue des Canadiens-de-Montréal (the section of De la Gauchetière Street on which the arena is situated) into a pedestrian-only street.
 The renovations, which were not expected to interfere with normal operations, have a budget of $100 million.

 Location

-Bell Centre is located in downtown Montreal in the borough of Ville-Marie, near the corner of Avenue des Canadiens-de-Montréal (formerly Rue de la Gauchetière Ouest) and de la Montagne Street.
+Bell Centre is located in downtown Montreal in the borough of Ville-Marie, near the corner of Canadiens-de-Montréal Avenue (formerly De la Gauchetière west) and de la Montagne Street.
 The Lucien L'Allier commuter rail terminal, to which it is connected, is next door on that corner.
 In addition it is located across the street from the 1250 René-Lévesque skyscraper.
 It is easily accessible by public transportation, as it is linked to both Lucien-L'Allier and Bonaventure Metro stations.
 It is also connected to the underground city and Central Station.